 When I was a young lad I wrote my first screenplays using Microsoft Word and saved them to a floppy disk.
 One day I tried to open one of my precious works of art and the file read as corrupted.
 Meaning the script was gone.
 Forever gone.
 This was my first experience with file corruption.
-But with God as my witness I vowed I would never go hungry again.
+But with God as my witness, I vowed I would never go hungry again.
 Or something like that.
 My point being computers crash, files can get corrupted, iPads can get stolen or broken, but we live in a world of options for ensuring your work doesn’t get lost.
-So here’s a few simple tips on how to save your work.
+So here are a few simple tips on how to save your work.

 The Internet is your friend

-There are a lot of free online resources to backup your work.
+There are a lot of free online resources to back up your work.
 And they all give away more space than you can fill up with your screenplays.
 Here are the three I’ve used the most.

 Any one of them will do.
 They all do the same thing.
 It creates a folder on your hard drive that connects to the cloud.
-You save to this folder.
+You save it to this folder.
 If you can’t connect to internet, no worries, you can still access your work because it’s on your hard drive.

 Your auto Backup folder